-Louisa Ann (Ream) Wilkins was born on April 7, 1811 or in 1814 in Ursina, Somerset County, PA, the eldest daughter of Samuel W. and Mary (Rheims) Ream.
+Louisa Ann (Ream) Wilkins was born on April 7, 1811 or April 17, 1814 in Ursina, Somerset County, PA, the eldest daughter of Samuel W. and Mary (Rheims) Ream.
 Records citing her birth year differ.

-They were the parents of 11 known offspring -- Levi Wilkins, Margaret Heinbaugh Stanton, James Wilkins, John Wilkins, Louisa Mowry, William W. Wilkins, Rosanna Lane, Alfred Norlan "Alf" Wilkins, Levida (or "Louvenia") Wilkins, Julia A. DeLauter and Cornelia Wilkins.
+They were the parents of 11 known offspring -- Levi Wilkins, Margaret Heinbaugh Stanton, James Wilkins, John Wilkins, Louisa Mowry, William "Marshall" Wilkins, Rosanna Lane, Alfred Norlan "Alf" Wilkins, Lavina Enlow, Julia Ann DeLauter and Cornelia Aldrich.

 Their home in 1850, as per the United States Census, was on a farm in Addison Township, Somerset County.
 Their residence was on the hilly slope of the famed "Fort Hill," which at the top sat a flat, mesa-like space once inhabited prehistoric Native American Monongahela people dating from A.D.
 1275 to 1300.
 The hill contained many freshwater springs which would have been convenient for cooking, drinking, bathing and gardening for the family.